Can I stay at camp on the weekends when I am "off"?

 Is there a secure place to keep my passport and other valuables?

 Although the weeks of staff training are a bit cooler, by the start of camp, hot and humid summer weather has begun.
 Average high temperatures are in the mid to upper 80's (30°C) with occasional days in the upper 90's and even the low 100's (38°C).
-Average low temperatures are in the mid to upper 60's (18°C), although the night humidity makes it feel more like the 70's.
+Average low temperatures are in the mid to upper 60's (18°C), although the night humidity makes it feel more like the 70's (21-26°C).
 Average rainfall is slightly over 4 inches per month.
 The 80-85°F water temperature in the Bay is also quite comfortable.

 For Sunday check-in and Friday departure, the staff all wear name tags and Sandy Hill staff shirts which are provided by the camp.
 You need to bring khaki or tan shorts to wear on Sunday and Friday.
 Click here to see us in our "camper arrival uniform".
 This identifies us to the parents and campers.
 During the rest of the week, you can wear your own shirts, sweatshirts, shorts, or jeans.

 You may not wear any clothes that are excessively revealing (very short or ripped shorts, bikini bathing suits, etc.) or that display lewd or otherwise offensive or suggestive text or graphics.
 Our goal is to make a clean, pleasant, and professional appearance.
 For a more detailed description of our dress code, see the Staff Standards.
+Additional information is also available on your staff home page once you have been hired.

 Should I apply if I have to miss part of the summer?